dougwig/spec-temp/services-split.rst

 * Unit tests will split between repos, matching the code split.

 * Tempest tests will initiall remain unchanged, as the service endpoint will be identical before and after the split.
+Setup steps that touch db and/or config files may need to be updated to reflect new locations.

 Tempest Tests
 -------------